-I work as a practice development lawyer, helping to ensure that the lawyers keep right up to date with the latest legal and industry developments.
+I work as a Managing Practice Development Lawyer, helping to ensure that the lawyers keep right up to date with the latest legal and industry developments.

-I work as a practice development lawyer, helping to ensure that the lawyers keep right up to date with the latest legal and industry developments.
+I work as a managing practice development lawyer, helping to ensure that the lawyers keep right up to date with the latest legal and industry developments.
 Having qualified with a City law firm back in 1991, I then worked in the publishing sector for 16 years before returning to private practice with Lewis Silkin in 2008.
-I support our Brands & IP, Trade Marks, Commercial and Data/Privacy teams (and their clients) with research, know how and current awareness, and I have a particular interest in the Media & Entertainment and Advertising & Marketing sectors.
+I support our Intellectual Property and Media & Entertainment teams (and their clients) with research, know how and current awareness, and I have a particular interest in matters relating to copyright law.

 Media & Entertainment

 Before joining Lewis Silkin in January 2008 I worked in academic & professional publishing for 16 years, first for Sweet & Maxwell and then at Oxford University Press (ultimately as Editor-in-Chief, Commercial Law).
 Throughout that time I had particular responsibility for publishing in IP, IT, media and competition law, and was thus privileged to work closely with many of the leading experts in those fields.
 I was also involved in drafting our suite of standard publishing contracts, and negotiating deals with numerous authors.
 I now bring these skills to bear as practice development lawyer by helping the team keep up with the latest developments both in the law and the industry.